-Sonya Neilson, Physics and Astronomy Co-editor
+Sonya Neilson, Physics & Astronomy co-editor

 In 1968, NASA’s Apollo 8 mission became the first manned spacecraft to orbit the moon.
 Lunar module pilot William Anders was watching the grey moonscape drift past when suddenly a sliver of blue light appeared on the horizon.
 That sliver of blue rose above the cratered surface and resolved into a brilliant ball that stunned Anders, Jim Lovell and Frank Borman.
 Anders scrambled for a camera and photographed one of the most influential images ever taken.